Symplectic Frieze Patterns: Cluster algebras

-\begin{rem} The frieze $F_{w}$ is well defined.
-The operation used to compute the next entry is subtraction free so that the expressions can not vanish.
+The frieze $F_{w}$ is well defined.
+The operations used to compute the entries in the symplectic $2$-frieze in terms of the initial entries $(x_{1}, x_{2}, \ldots ,{x_{2w}})$ are subtraction free.
+So that the rational expressions that one computes for the next entries $(x'_{1}, x'_{2}, \ldots ,{x'_{2w}})$ do not vanish.
 This allows to compute recursively all the entries of the frieze as elements of $\C(x_{1}, \ldots, x_{2w})$.
-Moreover, since the entries are non zero, the frieze $F_{w}$ is tame by Proposition \ref{3344}. \end{rem}
+Moreover, since the entries are non zero, the frieze $F_{w}$ is tame by Proposition~\ref{3344}. \end{rem}